Megève, France

 At the hotel

-Spa, gym, library, and free WiFi throughout.
+Spa, wellness area, gym, library, and free WiFi throughout.
 In rooms: flatscreen TV, minibar and signature spa products.

 Our favourite rooms

-Lodge and Lodge Fireplace rooms are cute and cosy, with Ralph Lauren homeware and splashes of tartan; visiting trappers should bed down in the Park Suites, which have brushed-steel chairs, blood-red ostrich leather walls and shaggy fur throws.
-If, on the other hand, you’re a visiting rock star, the Plentitude Suite has your name on it: designer pieces, hefty boulder fireplace in matt black, princely bed with a curly-hide headboard, Philippe Starck lighting and a sleekly modern stone-tiled bathroom.
+Deluxe rooms, with Ralph Lauren homeware and splashes of tartan; visiting trappers should bed down in the Deluxe Suites, which have brushed-steel chairs, blood-red ostrich leather walls and shaggy fur throws.
+If, on the other hand, you’re a visiting rock star, the Master Suite has your name on it: designer pieces, hefty boulder fireplace in matt black, princely bed with a curly-hide headboard, Philippe Starck lighting and a sleekly modern stone-tiled bathroom.

 Spa

-There are five treatment rooms at the hotel's Pure Altitude spa, each with a rustic, Alpine feel.
+There are four treatment rooms at the hotel's Pure Altitude spa, each with a rustic, Alpine feel.
 Made from local mountain plants, their home-made products are used in a range of detoxifying and age-defying treatments from the signature Le Secret du Skieur sports massage to the rejuvenating Sève de Vie facial.
+The spa also has a plunge pool, ice room, two saunas and a Himalayan salt room.

 Packing tips